5 Key Considerations for Executing the Perfect Drive-Thru Design

 - Visibility from street traffic

-Municipal guidelines will play a significant role in determining what is and isn’t possible, as regulations involving setbacks, parking, landscaping requirements, as well as fire, traffic and pedestrian safety come into play.
-Your design firm must have a thorough understanding of all applicable code and regulations associated with a drive-thru.
+Municipal guidelines will play a significant role in determining what is and isn’t feasible, as regulations involving parking, setbacks, landscaping, as well as fire, traffic, and pedestrian safety come into play.
+Your design firm must have an in-depth understanding of all applicable codes and local bylaws associated with a drive-thru.

-Step 3: Traffic Modelling Software – The Designer’s Secret Weapon
+Step 3: Traffic Modelling Software – A QSR Owner’s Best Friend

-The design firm will run its proposed site plan through the software.
-An on-screen display will actually show how various types and sizes of vehicles will maneuver through the site.
+A proposed site design will be run through the software, which will then actually show how vehicles of various types and sizes will move through the layout (from Ford F150s to Toyota Corollas).
 It will help identify:

 - Optimal layout to ensure fast, safe, and efficient service